 Do you want a refund on your child care expenses?

-The Child and Dependent Care Credit is a credit given to taxpayers who have to spend their money on taking care of their children.
-It can involve a variety of things, but the main reason why you may want to claim this credit is to cover the cost of child care.
+The Child and Dependent Care Credit is a credit given to taxpayers who have to spend their money taking care of their children.
+It can involve various things, but the main reason you may want to claim this credit is to cover the cost of child care.

-We are going to go through the rules revolving around this tax credit and how much it’s worth.
+We will go through the rules revolving around this tax credit and how much it’s worth.

 How Much is the Child Care Credit Amount?